FudaWiki/fudawiki-files/mekurifuda.md

 According to Jan Cock Blomhoff's description in a catalog of his collection of Japanese relics obtained in 1824, those who were caught gambling by the police were beaten with an iron rod 50 times for the first offense, or beaten with an iron rod 100 times and then imprisoned for the second offense, or executed for the third offense.

 ## Soured Relations with Christianity in Japan
 After Totoyomi Hideyoshi reunified Japan and became its ruler in 1586, he started to become suspicious of the growth of Christianity in Japan.
 By 1587, after his invasion of Kyushu, he was alarmed by reports of what the Jesuits were doing: they had claimed and garrisoned the city of Nagasaki, forcing commoners to convert to Christianity, taking and selling non-Christian Japanese from the port as slaves, and allowing the slaughter of horses and oxen for food, an offensive deed to Buddhism.

-Totoyomi Hideyoshi then promulgated the Bateren Edict, aimed at expelling any Christian missionaries in Japan.
-While Hideyoshi was successful in taking back Nagasaki from the Jesuits, the missionaries still kept preaching openly.
+Later that same year, Totoyomi Hideyoshi promulgated the Bateren Edict, aimed at prohibiting the slave trade and promoting freedom and respect of all religions, but later aimed at expelling any Christian missionaries in Japan.
+While Hideyoshi was successful in taking back Nagasaki from the Jesuits, the edict was not strictly imposed, and the missionaries still kept preaching openly.

 Hideyoshi then executed the 26 Martyrs of Japan.

 When Tokugawa Ieyasu assumed power in 1600, he initially gave priority to trade with Portugal and Spain.
 Ieyasu also secured trade with the Philippines through Manila.
 Meanwhile, Dutch and English traders, in an attempt to take away control of trade from Portugal and Spain, advised Ieyasu that the Christian countries indeed had territorial ambitions, using Christianity as their means of control.